 SSDP is proud and excited to be working with the following AMPLIFYers!
-These amazing artists support the work that SSDP is doing to reform unjust drug policies and get students involved in the political process!
+These amazing artists support the work that SSDP is doing to reform unjust drug policies, spread harm reduction in the live music community and get students involved in the political process!

 Slightly Stoopid has become a case study in how to ‘make it’ without the aid of radio or MTV circa the early 21st century.
 Slightly Stoopid is all the proof you’ll need to show that once and for all, with hard work, new technology and file-sharing, die-hard fans, and the right tunes, anything is possible.
 And the buzz surrounding the group continues to increase with each successive release – as their album catalog sales have topped the 500,000 mark, while the group has no problem filling prestigious concert venues throughout the world.